-- Organizational chart for the district - All available job descriptions for central office administrative and support staff - Salary schedules and descriptions of benefits packages for teachers, specialists, and support staff - Appraisal tool and/or process description for central office administrative and support staff - Central office staff handbook b.)
+- Organizational chart for the district - All available job descriptions for central office administrative and support staff - Salary schedules and descriptions of benefits packages for teachers, specialists, and support staff - Appraisal tool and/or process description for central office administrative and support staff - □ Central office staff handbook b.)
 The following evidence, where applicable, should be made available in the Validation Team Work Room:

-- A chart of all central office administrative and support staff showing name, gender and nationality, years at the district/diocese, and certification status - A second chart with the same information for part-time central office administrative and support staff - District personnel policies - Policies on school organization - Contracts (e.g. union, collective bargaining agreements) - Climate survey - Professional development plans/programs/evaluations/calendar - PIPS Professional Improvement Plans a.)
-The following evidence must be provided in the Validation Team Work Room:
+- A chart of all central office administrative and support staff showing name, gender and nationality, years at the district/diocese, and certification status - A second chart with the same information for part-time central office administrative and support staff - □ District personnel policies - Policies on school organization - □ Contracts (e.g. union, collective bargaining agreements) - □ Climate survey - Development plans/programs/evaluations/calendar - □ PIPS Professional Improvement Plans